nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/fast_pair.rst

   The Oberon backend is used by default.
   The Mbed TLS backend uses Mbed TLS crypto APIs that are now considered legacy APIs.
 * :kconfig:option:`CONFIG_BT_FAST_PAIR_PN` - The option enables the `Fast Pair Personalized Name extension`_.
+  This option is enabled by default unless the :kconfig:option:`CONFIG_BT_FAST_PAIR_FMDN` is enabled.
+  This is done to align default configuration with `Fast Pair Device Feature Requirements for Locator Tags`_ documentation.

   * :kconfig:option:`CONFIG_BT_FAST_PAIR_STORAGE_PN_LEN_MAX` - The option specifies the maximum length of a stored Fast Pair Personalized Name.